SeniorDesign2023/BlockHeads/status/status1.md

 Summary
 * We addressed the great questions that came up in class from other members of the class
-* We talked a lot about processes for security o Megan came up with idea to solve our initial login problem – When someone initially logs in, they take a photo of themselves and their id.
-Facial recognition plus validating their ID (e.g., quick API validation with driver’s license through DMV) will allow them to create an account o Not sure we will be able to get facial recognition working in time, but we had some suggestions for open-source facial recognition o User’s login will automatically log them out after a certain time period (4 days?
-2 weeks?) o Once a browser is logged in, they will be able to get back in with a pin o They will only be able to login on two trusted devices (the independent pages send to other people to show ID will not count in this) o If they forget their pin but they are logged in, they can reenter their login info to create another pin o If they forget their login information, we will need to have password recovery option o We talked about a number of things for password recovery and login o We have the options of having them enter their phone number, an email address, and a recovery phrase o They won’t need both phone number and email unless they want it o A number of us were in favor of using a recovery phrase as first-line login, with the possibility of not making them enter a phone number or email o However, in order to make the app work, we most likely need at least one piece of contact information, most likely (for 2FA) o Users may need a trusted third party or emergency contact to be able to access this, or one partner may be the one in charge of both partners’ online data—therefore, we need a way to have a trusted contact o We could do trusted and/or emergency contact through a smart contract with asymmetric cryptography o We need to talk through all this with Jim
+* We talked a lot about processes for security o Megan came up with idea to solve our initial login problem â€“ When someone initially logs in, they take a photo of themselves and their id.
+Facial recognition plus validating their ID (e.g., quick API validation with driverâ€™s license through DMV) will allow them to create an account o Not sure we will be able to get facial recognition working in time, but we had some suggestions for open-source facial recognition o Userâ€™s login will automatically log them out after a certain time period (4 days?
+2 weeks?) o Once a browser is logged in, they will be able to get back in with a pin o They will only be able to login on two trusted devices (the independent pages send to other people to show ID will not count in this) o If they forget their pin but they are logged in, they can reenter their login info to create another pin o If they forget their login information, we will need to have password recovery option o We talked about a number of things for password recovery and login o We have the options of having them enter their phone number, an email address, and a recovery phrase o They wonâ€™t need both phone number and email unless they want it o A number of us were in favor of using a recovery phrase as first-line login, with the possibility of not making them enter a phone number or email o However, in order to make the app work, we most likely need at least one piece of contact information, most likely (for 2FA) o Users may need a trusted third party or emergency contact to be able to access this, or one partner may be the one in charge of both partnersâ€™ online dataâ€”therefore, we need a way to have a trusted contact o We could do trusted and/or emergency contact through a smart contract with asymmetric cryptography o We need to talk through all this with Jim
 * Once again, we are assuming we are creating a website (not a phone app, tho that would be the most useful to user)
 * Multiple ways of doing things is good
 * We decided to limit the scope of the IDs we will test, with the understanding that with each agency would have to establish a relationship.
-We will focus on one at first. o We will focus on credentials with UW o If possible, we may add Wyoming Driver’s License o Probably won’t get to it but also a national ID such as Passport
+We will focus on one at first. o We will focus on credentials with UW o If possible, we may add Wyoming Driverâ€™s License o Probably wonâ€™t get to it but also a national ID such as Passport
 * We will need 2FA
 * We will have multiple ways to show an ID to someone o It will have a time out